israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Invalid JavaScript identifier as a property name

- Destructuring can be used with property names that are not valid JavaScript identifiers
+ Destructuring can be used with property names that are not valid JavaScript identifiers by providing an alternative identifer that is valid.

 ### Spread Syntax